dupe-codes/PersonalKnowledgeBase/Source/Admin/PKB_Plans.md

     - Need github auth for both.. so need to figure out how to get credentials up on heroku safely
         - Look in to setting heroku ENV variables and using those
+- UPDATE: Method above will not work (The filesystem in a heroku app is read-only, duh)
+    - New idea:
+        - Store quick note in mongoDB
+            - Can look through currently saved notes in mongo through a request sent to heroku app
+        - Then locally run a script that makes a separate request to the web app to get new quicknotes and adds them to the PKB
 - Incorporate categories to save notes in specific directories

 ## Fun Subplans